-- b.
-This margin shall be increased, as appropriate, to reflect the level of uncertainty related to situations, including but not limited to, the following: - i.
+- d.
+The prescribed_margin_percentages_shall be increased, as appropriate, to reflect the level of uncertainty related to situations, including but not limited to, the following: - i.
 The reliability of the company's experience studies is low due to imprecise methodology, length of time since the data was updated or other reasons. - ii.
-The longer the time since the experience data was updated. - iii.
+The longer the time since the experience data was updated.

+- iii.
 The underwriting or risk selection risk criteria associated with the mortality segment have changed since the experience on which the company experience mortality rates are based was collected. - iv.
 The data underlying the company experience mortality rates lack homogeneity. - v.
 Unfavorable environmental or health developments are unfolding and are expected to have a material and sustained impact on the insured population. - vi.
 Changes to the company's marketing or administrative practices or market forces expose the policies to the risk of anti-selection.

-Guidance Note: For example, the secondary market for life insurance policies vii.
-Underwriting is less effective than expected.
+Guidance Note: For example, the secondary market for life insurance policies